Find It Locally

 Food safety and the coronavirus: a comprehensive guide

-This is a helpful video by chef and journalist Kenji Lopez-Alt that discusses fact-checked answers to common FAQs surrounding food safety and COVID-19.
-See also this accompanying article, which includes a thorough list of FAQs that the author plans to update as new information becomes available.
+This is a helpful article by chef and journalist J. Kenji Lopez-Alt that discusses fact-checked answers to common FAQs surrounding food safety and COVID-19.
+The author has regularly updated this article as new information becomes available.

 MIRA Coalition’s resources on protecting families and communities

-This page includes public health resources in multiple languages that can be shared with immigrant and refugee families; relevant information on immigration policy and enforcement; and other valuable resources, including details on key programs that sick or displaced workers may need.
+This page includes public health resources in multiple languages that can be shared with immigrant and refugee families; relevant information on immigration policy and enforcement; and information on vaccines as well as other resources.